rschristopher/rschristopher.github.io/src/custody/imperfect-metaphors.md

  where someone spent `0.001 Bitcoin` from a previous UTXO address that contained `0.006 Bitcoin`.
-In addition to a transaction fee of `0.00007718 Bitcoin`, there was `0.00492282 Bitcoin` sent to a change address.
+In addition to a transaction fee of `0.00007718 Bitcoin`, there was `0.00492282 Bitcoin` sent to a *change address*.

-Every invoice address has a corresponding *change address*, which as the name implies, is the change of the spent transaction output.
+Every invoice address has a corresponding *change address*, which as the name implies, is the *change* of the spent transaction output.

 ### Addresses Demystified

-An address is not a location where Bitcoin is stored, but rather is used to generate a transaction output (see UTXOs below).
+An address is not a location where Bitcoin is stored, but is a number used to generate a transaction output (see UTXOs below).
 An *invoice address* (aka *receive address*), is what you would use to receive Bitcoin.
 And when you spend Bitcoin (from an unspent transaction), any remainder